stakater/developer-handbook/testing/testing.md

 * Only support Mocha & Chai framework
 * Cypress doesn't handle redirects within your applications.
 Such as if you are going to automate google & facebook login scenarios in your application through cypress then you are going have a deep trouble.
-  You will have write hooks or stubs to achieve this but it's daunting task
+  You will have to write hooks or stubs to achieve this but it's a daunting task

  **If you don't know what you're doing when it comes to building out a test automation framework, Cypress may be a good option**